lavague-ai/LaVague/docs/docs/learn/local-log.md

 The nodes sent to our Navigation Engine's LLM for each attempt to generate code for an action are stored in the `engine_log` column of our log.

-In some cases, the Navigation Engine's work may be broken down into multiple sub-instructions by our Rephraser, so this is why we have an additional index before getting our `retrieved_html` information.
+In some cases, the Navigation Engine's work may be broken down into multiple sub-instructions by our `Rephraser`, so this is why we have an additional index before getting our `retrieved_html` information.

 ```python
 # Print the code generated for step 0 of our run